aral/ar.al-site/content/2018/07/16/changes/index.md

 This brings us to the answer to the "why now?" question.
 Because I felt I could without negatively impacting my day to day experience.

-And it's all thanks to the work that went into [Gnome Shell](https://www.gnome.org/gnome-3/), [Ubuntu 18.04](https://arstechnica.com/information-technology/2018/05/ubuntu-18-04-the-return-of-a-familiar-interface-marks-the-best-ubuntu-in-years/), [elementary OS](https://elementary.io/) and the curation of all three of these by [System76](https://system76.com) that resulted in the state of the art of GNU Linux distribution that is [Pop!_OS 18.04](https://system76.com/pop).
+And it's all thanks to the work that went into [Gnome Shell](https://www.gnome.org/gnome-3/), [Ubuntu 18.04](https://arstechnica.com/information-technology/2018/05/ubuntu-18-04-the-return-of-a-familiar-interface-marks-the-best-ubuntu-in-years/), [elementary OS](https://elementary.io/) and the curation of all three of these by [System76](https://system76.com) that resulted in the state of the art of GNU/Linux distribution that is [Pop!_OS 18.04](https://system76.com/pop).

 Take note: this is the first operating system I've used that is simpler, more elegant, and does certain things better than macOS.[^2]

-I never thought I'd ever write those words about GNU Linux and it gives me a lot of hope for the future.
+I never thought I'd ever write those words about GNU/Linux and it gives me a lot of hope for the future.

 [^1]: See [Apple's capitulation to China's VPN crack-down will return to haunt it at home](https://techcrunch.com/2017/07/30/apples-capitulation-to-chinas-vpn-crack-down-will-return-to-haunt-it-at-home/), [Apple's China-friendly censorship caused an iPhone-crashing bug](https://techcrunch.com/2017/07/30/apples-capitulation-to-chinas-vpn-crack-down-will-return-to-haunt-it-at-home/), [Apple is under fire for moving iCloud data to China](https://sanfrancisco.cbslocal.com/2018/02/28/apple-under-fire-icloud-data-china/).